cryptobench/EasySigns/README.md

 # EasySigns

+> **Built for the European Hytale survival server at `play.hyfyve.net`**

 Floating text displays for Hytale servers!

-Create hovering text anywhere in your world.
+As of the first Hytale release, the game does not support writing text directly on sign blocks.
+This plugin provides a workaround by spawning invisible entities with nameplates, allowing you to place readable text anywhere in the world that other players can see.

 ---